thebestcellar@gmail.com

 performed by Jonathan Goodwin.
 The

-finds itself on the brink of extinction
+mankind finds itself on the brink of

-when aggressive creatures from that
+extinction when aggressive creatures

-remote planet land on Earth.
+from that remote planet land on Earth.

 ‘A Christmas Carol’